-The first NOSB Discussion Document on excluded methods in 2013,1 discussed each of the terms in the above definition, defined and discussed other terms involved in traditional breeding, such as mutagenesis and conjugation, and brought up new terms that may be considered to be genetic engineering.
+The first NOSB Discussion Document on excluded methods in 2013, discussed each of the terms in the above definition, defined and discussed other terms involved in traditional breeding, such as mutagenesis and conjugation, and brought up new terms that may be considered to be genetic engineering.
 No conclusions were suggested except that there is a need to do more work on the subject.
 The discussion questions posed asked commenters to suggest principles on which to base GE distinctions, to offer opinions on what terms were and were not excluded methods, and to bring forward new terms that may need consideration.

-The second NOSB Discussion Document posted in September, 2014 and in April 20152 analyzed the comments received and proposed several options for an updated definition, and principles and criteria to use when evaluating the various genetic modification issues.
+The second NOSB Discussion Document posted in September 2014 and in April 20152 analyzed the comments received and proposed several options for an updated definition, and principles and criteria to use when evaluating the various genetic modification issues.
 Additional terms were collected and the beginnings of some definitions were started.
-A structure was proposed similar to the one in use by FiBL in Europe that involves an itemized chart with a yes/no column where the specific techniques could be itemized and evaluated.
-A recommendation was informally made by the subcommittee, but not voted upon, that these revisions to the definition and structure for evaluating techniques be regulated through NOP guidance rather than additional rulemaking.
+A structure was proposed similar to the one in use by the Research Institute of Organic Agriculture (FiBL) in Europe that involves an itemized chart with a yes/no column where the specific techniques could be itemized and evaluated.
+The Subcommittee made an informal recommendation, which was not voted upon, that these revisions to the definition and structure for evaluating techniques be regulated through NOP guidance rather than additional rulemaking.
 Lastly it was acknowledged that there will be some unresolved issues that will need continued public discussion because they pose enforcement challenges, are totally hidden from view, or not enough is known about them yet.